-Beginning in fiscal 2014 and through this current quarter, we have completed a major transformation of our product offerings, which refreshed over 70% of our products.
-Now that we have completed this major transformation in November 2016, we believe that we are well positioned to leverage all the actions we have taken.
+Beginning in fiscal 2014 and through November 2016, we completed a major transformation of our product offerings, which refreshed over 70% of our entire line of products.
+Now that we have completed this major transformation, we believe that we are well positioned to leverage all the actions we have taken.